vicrucann/dotfiles/README.md

 ## Overview

 `lubuntu-dot-configs` is my personal dot file repository which is under active development.
 I am still trying to figure out the best software/plugins to use, so things may change drastically over time.
-The main criterias for my dot files is to be **minimalistic** while providing the necessary functionality.
+The main criterias for my dot files is to be **minimalistic** (and therefore lightweight) while providing the necessary functionality.
+The current configuration was made and works for an old and slow PC (write specs) under Lubuntu-14.04.

 The latest stable version is accessible through releases; the master branch is a development branch.
 The configuration files include settings for:
 * LXTerminal (also works for Cygwin terminal)
-* ~oh-my-zsh~ prezto zsh
+* ~~oh-my-zsh~~ prezto zsh
 * tmux - terminal multiplier
 * vim (customized for C++ and Qt development mainly)
 * git

-Made to work under Lubuntu-14.04, and later tuned to be used with Cygwin, Windows 7
+Made to work under Lubuntu-14.04, and later tuned to be used with Cygwin, Windows 7.

 ## Initial printscreens